thisisjoonlim/dsdocs/docs/readings/books/the-five-dysfunctions-of-a-team.md

 - Being clear on the team's results.
 {: .pb-5 }

+If you get all the people in an organization rowing in the same direction, you could dominate any industry, in any market, against any competition, at any time.
+{: .quote_style }

 ##### Absence of trust makes defensive behaviors and reluctant to ask for help.
 - Happens when team members are unable to be *vulnerable* and open to one another without filters.
 They are unwilling to admit their mistakes, fears, or needs for help.